korpling/graphANNIS-java/README.md

 mvn jetty:run -Djetty.http.port=9999
 ```

 and access it at http://localhost:9999/site/.
-You can choose the port freely, e.g. to avoid conflicts with other local P2 repositories.
+You can choose another port, e.g. to avoid conflicts with other local P2 repositories.

 ## Release process